rap1ds/keyword/README.md

 ## Keywords with params and return values

-In basic example, all the keyword were static.
+In the basic example, all the keyword were static.
 They didn't take any parameter nor did they return anything.

 Both, low-level and high-level keywords can take parameters and return values.

 Let's define three low-level keyword:

 * `Print` takes `message` as a parameter and prints it to the console log.
-* `Hello` takes `name` and returns a string saying "Hello" to that person.
+* `Hello` takes `name` and returns a string saying "Hello" and the name of the person.
-* `Join` takes two strings and joins them into one string, separating by a newline
+* `Join` takes two strings and joins them into one string, separated by a newline

 ```javascript
 // lowlevel-keywords.js